Di-Diana-AJ-1103/internet-speed-test/README.md

     python src/speed_test_app.py
     ```

-3. After the speed test results are displayed, the application will wait for the user to press ENTER before closing the terminal.
+3. Application will wait for the user to press ENTER before closing the terminal after the speed test results are displayed.

 ## Build Executable Locally